 - Remove from the oven and allow to cool in the pan 5 minutes before carefully transferring to a cooling rack to cool completely.**

-**To make cutting and leveling cakes easier, I often wrap each layer in plastic wrap while it's slightly warm and refrigerate for a few hours or freeze for an hour or so.
+- To make cutting and leveling cakes easier, I often wrap each layer in plastic wrap while it's slightly warm and refrigerate for a few hours.
 Well chilled cake is easier to work with.
-If you do freeze the cake, thaw in the refrigerator before decorating.
+If you freeze the cake, thaw in the refrigerator before decorating.